meadsteve/meadsteve.github.io/_posts/2014-05-09-softwareantifragility.markdown

 A robust system is one that is resistant and doesn't break when exposed to shocks.
 An anti-fragile system is one that is actually improved by shocks.
 Provided the shocks aren't too big.
 Evolution is a good example of an anti-fragile system.
-Life throws a series of problems at species and through survival of the fittest the species becomes more suited to its environment.
+Life throws problems at a species.
+Through survival of the fittest the species becomes more suited to its environment.
+It actively gets better thanks to small amounts of stress and damage.
 This got me thinking about how this idea might apply to software development.

 #### Robustness.
 Better than fragility right?